TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/ESP32 DevKitC V4/README.md

 * **Labels**:
    Pin labeling can be confusing, and the print quality of some labels may be poor.
 Some pins are labeled by *GPIO numbers*, while others use *D* notation (e.g., `D2`, which corresponds to GPIO `9`).
 While `Dx` GPIOs in hobbyist projects denote *recommended* GPIOs, with *this* board, `Dx` are GPIOs **that you may under no circumstances use**.
 Accidentally using these pins may cause the board stop booting or behave erratically.

-* **No LED**:
-   This board lacks a built-in programmable LED, a feature that is commonly used for testing and learning, particularly for beginners.
 ### When to Use

+Use this board strictly for *prototyping*.

-*ESP32 enthusiasts* should have at least *one ESP32 DevKitC V4* board for reference, along with an *expansion board* for it.
-This combination is a perfect starting point to explore and replicate existing projects or test new peripherals and unknown components.
+*ESP32 enthusiasts* should have at least *one ESP32 DevKitC V4* board for reference, along with an [expansion board](https://done.land/components/microcontroller/expansionboards/devkitcv4/) that fits it.
+This combination is a perfect starting point to explore and replicate existing projects or test new peripherals and investigate unknown components.

-#### Expansion Board Recommended
+#### Expansion Board

-Here’s a picture showing the *DevKitC V4* mounted on an [expansion board](https://done.land/components/microcontroller/expansionboards/devkitcv4/).
-For comparison, at the bottom, you can see a modern [ESP32-C3 SuperMini board](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32-c3/c3supermini/), which, for many use cases, is a **much better, significantly smaller, and more affordable** choice.
+Below picture shows the *DevKitC V4* mounted on an [expansion board](https://done.land/components/microcontroller/expansionboards/devkitcv4/).
+At the bottom, you can see a modern [ESP32-C3 SuperMini board](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32-c3/c3supermini/) for comparison.

+The tiny *C3 SuperMini* (or one of the many other boards available) is for many use cases a **much better, significantly smaller, and/or more affordable** choice, but only once you have created a working prototype.
+That's why the *DevKitC V4* is indispensible: it is your universal prototyping workhorse.

 <img src="images/compare_devkitcv4_vs_c3_t.png" width="60%" height="60%" />

-#### Perfect Test Environment
+#### Test Environment

-Since the *DevKitC V4* uses a *classic ESP32* microcontroller and exposes every single GPIO pin, it’s the perfect development board for replicating projects.
+Since the *DevKitC V4* uses a *classic ESP32* microcontroller and exposes every single GPIO pin, it’s perfect for replicating projects someone else created.

 It doesn’t matter which development board the original author used—as long as it was based on an *ESP32* microcontroller, you’ll be able to use any of the *GPIOs* they selected without needing to adjust the project or its GPIO assignments.
 This greatly reduces the chances of breaking things during the process.